MIA1kl/FinalProject/README.md

 ## Objectives of the project (why)

 During writing the code, I did many research in the internet.
-I found out how to install and use javafx, how to work with 3 dimentional array, how to import images,how to use so many methods and classes in one project how to create buttons and timer (which I didn't use in this project).
+I found out how to install and use javafx, how to work with 3 dimentional array, how to import images,how to use so many methods and classes in one project how to create buttons and timer.

 ## Expected outcomes